The latest college campus freebies? Naloxone and fentanyl test strips

 "If you are in the position where you have had to give someone naloxone, they've almost died."

-"Naloxone is what I call an anti-funeral drug," explains Nabarun Dasgupta, a research scientist at UNC-Chapel Hill's school of public health.
-He co-founded the nonprofit, Remedy Alliance/For the People, that supplied all that naloxone in Sullivan's closet.
+"Naloxone is what I call an anti-funeral drug," explains Nabarun Dasgupta, a research scientist at UNC-Chapel Hill's School of Public Health.
+He co-founded the nonprofit, Remedy Alliance/For the People, which supplied all that naloxone in Sullivan's closet.

 "It's this perfect antidote that really saves people's lives."